loading spinner

 To make mindfulness meditation a consistent habit:

-Make it attractive: Use a meditation app with guided sessions to make the practice more engaging.
+• Make it FUN/REWARDING: Use a meditation app with guided sessions to make the practice more engaging.

 5. Cognitive Restructuring